TudoseVlad/SpringProject/README.md

 POST /auth -  to add new user that generate jwt tokens and returns a JWT token  that is used for /orders commands

+---- every /orders commands needs to provide an active JWT token through the Bearer Token field.

 GET /orders/info - check if the api is running

 POST /orders - add an order